 Your teeth and surrounding area will be fully numbed with a local anaesthetic before removal with the same medication you would receive prior to having a cavity filled.
 Your dentist may decide to provide you with additional medication for anxiety including nitrous oxide or an oral sedative.
 This is almost always a relatively fast and painless procedure.

 What can you expect following the removal of impacted wisdom teeth?
 Swelling is a sign that the healing process is occurring as expected.
 The amount and duration of swelling varies from person to person – from one day to a week, though three days of some swelling is the norm.

 Some bleeding is unavoidable as the mouth takes time to heal.
 The dentist may provide you with stitches to minimize bleeding, and gauze to protect the area and aid in healing.
 You will notice as the gauze is replaced that bleeding does gradually slow and then stop.

 During this time it’s recommended that pain killers such as Tylenol or Advil be taken to alleviate the soreness.
 Antibiotics may also be prescribed to prevent infection.

 A liquid or soft food diet should be followed after removal to prevent any debris entering the area.
 Also, (and especially for those university students!), alcohol is to be avoided during this time.

 Dental Questions or Concerns?
 Give Us a Call!

-Based in Brampton, Ontario, Dr. Robert Axelrad has been practicing gentle and pain-free dentistry for over two decades.
-Over this time he has removed his fair share of wisdom teeth for his trusting patients!
+Based in Brampton, Ontario, Dr. Robert Axelrad has been practicing dentistry for three decades.
+Over this time he has removed his fair share of impacted wisdom teeth for his trusting patients!
 Feel free to call us today at (905) 791-3867 for any wisdom tooth or dental question you may have, as we are always happy to hear from you.